-Special event insurance is a type of insurance that individuals or organizations purchase to cover their liabilities when hosting events, such as weddings or fundraisers.
-Basic one-day event insurance averages about $125.
-That cost can go up based on the number of attendees, the location, and any planned activities.
+Special event insurance is a type of insurance that covers businesses’ liabilities when they host events outside of their normal operations, like trade shows and fundraisers.
+Basic one-day event insurance costs start at $50, but premiums go up based on the number of days and attendees, location, and planned activities.

 The best special event insurance providers allow you to get insurance for your special event online in a matter of minutes.
 Many of them also offer add-ons that let you customize coverage based on the type of event you are holding and any particular needs you have.
 If you’re looking for special event insurance, be sure to consider some of these top providers.

 As an online broker, CoverWallet works with multiple insurance carriers that understand the coverage needs of small businesses and solopreneurs.
 Applications for event insurance often result in offers from more than one carrier, giving business owners an opportunity to see where their premium dollars go.
 CoverWallet clients can bind online and receive certificates of insurance (COI) remarkably fast.